-At December 31, 2022, the Bank had 1,460 direct employees, compared to 1,496 direct employees at December 31, 2021.
+At December 31, 2023, the Bank had 1,368 direct employees, compared to 1,460 direct employees at December 31, 2022.

-The Consolidated Financial Statements and accompanying notes were authorized for issuance by the Board of Directors and the Bank's Legal Representative on February 24, 2023, to be submitted to the General Meeting of Shareholders for their approval or amendment.
+The Consolidated Financial Statements and accompanying notes were authorized for issuance by the Board of Directors and the Registered Agent to be presented to the General Meeting of Shareholders for approval, which may approve or modify them.

-Servivalores GNB Sudameris S. A. Comisionista de Bolsa, is a commercial company incorporated according to Public Instrument No. 0767/March 14, 2003, issued by the 11th Notary of Bogotá.
+Servivalores GNB Sudameris S.A.
+Comisionista de Bolsa is a commercial company incorporated according to Public Instrument No. 0767/March 14, 2003, issued by the Notary Office 11 of Bogotá.
 Its main corporate purpose is to engage in securities brokerage contracts to purchase and sell securities listed in the Colombian Securities Exchange, according to authorization granted by Resolution No. 0133/March 11, 2003, of the Financial Superintendence of Colombia.
 It may also carry out transactions on its own account, manage securities for its commissioning parties, act as intermediary in the placement of securities, and finance the acquisition of securities, among others.